noaione/yuusha-shoukan-ln/sources/v01/chapter5.md

 [A one-time disposable magic tool costs 10000R, and you're saying that this spatial movement magic tool that can be used multiple times costs 30000R?]

 [What did you... say, ahh...
-Un– Un-Un-Un-Underworld King-sama?!]
+Un-Un-Un-Un-Underworld King-sama?!]

 The storekeeper looked astonished when he saw Kuro.
 I see, she hadn't spoken to her earlier, so he hadn't noticed that Kuro was the Underworld King huh...